Alfresco/docs-alfresco/content-services/latest/using/content/manage.md

 When you drop a folder, subfolders or files in the dropped folder will also be added.
 This means that you can add whole sets of files and folders and maintain their structure.

 If empty folders exist in the folder structure you upload then they'll also be created.
+However, a file must exist somewhere within the folder structure when the upload includes empty folders.

-> **Note:** Thumbs.db, desktop.ini, and DS_Store files aren't uploaded, even if they exist within a folder you drag and drop.
+> **Note:** `Thumbs.db`, `desktop.ini`, and `DS_Store` files aren't uploaded, even if they exist within a folder you drag and drop.

 1. Choose where you want to add a folder, either by using the explorer panel or by clicking through folders in the file list.